AaronLasseigne/active_interaction/README.md

 record.
 This is particularly useful when working with ActiveRecord objects.
 Like an object filter, the class is derived from the name passed but can be specified with the `class` option.
 Any `default` that is not an instance of the class or subclass and is not `nil` will also be found.
+Blank strings passed in will be treated as `nil`.

 ``` rb
 class RecordInteraction < ActiveInteraction::Base